|Guide||♦||36 Triplogs||0 Topics|

 To the south of the parking area, look across the drainage to locate a trail heading up Brown Mountain.
-Drop down across the drainage and follow this trail up.
+Dropdown across the drainage and follow this trail up.
 It switchbacks gently up the peak, passing a trail sign indicating this trail goes to the Gilbert Ray campground.
 It climbs gently higher, traversing around under the actual summit of Brown Mountain.
-You can scramble up to the top of this peak, but better views can be found further south simply by following the trail.
+You can scramble up to the top of this peak, but better views can be found further south by merely following the trail.

 The trail drops into a saddle, then climbs gently again up the second peak on the ridgeline.
-You will quickly gain the shoulder of this peak, and then on the southwest side of the peak the trail climbs out onto the actual ridgeline.
+You will quickly gain the shoulder of this peak, and then on the southwest side of the peak, the trail climbs out onto the actual ridgeline.
 The next 3/4 mile is the best of this hike.
 As the trail follows the ridgeline, you are treated to great views of Golden Gate Mountain and Wasson Peak, Saguaro National Park West, Avra Valley, and Baboquivari and Kitt Peaks off in the distance.
 Near the end of the ridgeline, the trail passes a flat bench.
 This flat area is a great spot to sit and watch the sun sink behind the far off mountains.

 The trail drops quickly off the mountain and into a drainage.
 You meet a junction with a trail heading to Gilbert Ray Campground in this drainage, where you will want to bear left on the trail signed "Cougar Trail."
 This trail heads across the desert, weaving among typical Sonoran Desert fauna like saguaros, prickly pears, and creosote.
 Bear left at all unmarked junctions, and you will eventually reach paved Kinney Road.